openSUSE/news-o-o/_posts/2010-01-23-opensuse-weekly-news-issue-107-is-out.markdown

-  * Wiki Cleanup â€“ Geeko wants you!
+  * Wiki Cleanup – Geeko wants you!

   * Masim Sugianto: Recover Deleted Files  on Linux with Extundelete